russelldb/riak_core/docs/ring_claim.md

 ``| n1 | n2 | n3 | n5 | n6 | n1 | n2 | n4 | n5 | n6 | n1 | n2 | n3 | n4 | n5 | n6 | n1 | n2 | n3 | n4 | n5 | n6 | n1 | n2 | n3 | n4 | n5 | n6 | n1 | n2 | n3 | n4 |``

 However transitioning from a 5-node cluster to a 6-node cluster would require at least <b>24</b> vnode transfers.
-As the new vnode only actually requires 5 vnodes to fulfill a balanced role within the cluster - this is a significant volume of excess work.
+As the new node only actually requires 5 vnodes to fulfill a balanced role within the cluster - this is a significant volume of excess work.
 This problem is exacerbated by the need to schedule transfers so that both the balance of vnodes and the spacing of vnodes is not compromised during the transfer, and so the actual number of transfers required to safely transition may be much higher.

-If only the minimum vnodes had been transferred, managing the transfer process if trivial i.e.
+If only the minimum vnodes had been transferred, managing the transfer process is trivial i.e.

 to transition from